Group Conduct Review Process

 - a pattern of individual misconduct by group members is found to exist

-Student Conduct generally follows the procedures under JWU Communications with Students whenever contact with students or a group is necessary.
+Community Standards and Conduct generally follows the procedures under JWU Communications with Students whenever contact with students is necessary.

-The Group Conduct Review Process does not replace the Conduct Review Process with respect to individual students, nor does it serve as an extension of or replacement for the local, state or federal civil or criminal court system.
-In addition, the outcome of civil or criminal proceedings concerning a violation will not control or be binding on the outcome of the university’s Group Conduct Review Process for the same violation.
+The Group Conduct Review Process does not replace the Conduct Review Process with respect to individual students, nor does it serve as an extension of or replacement for the local, state, or federal civil or criminal court system.
+Generally, the outcome of civil or criminal proceedings concerning a violation will not control or be binding on the outcome of the Group Conduct Review Process for the same violation.

 Reports of Violations and Notification